julius-kanani/ClearAgenda/README.md

 # ClearAgenda
-learAgenda is a sleek and intuitive Todo List app designed to help you organize your tasks and manage your daily agenda effortlessly.
+ClearAgenda is a sleek and intuitive Todo List app designed to help you organize your tasks and manage your daily agenda effortlessly.

 ## Features